 Survival foods – Emergency Food Bars or Energy bars

 Pros: When it comes to survival foods, emergency food bars are very inexpensive compared to any other survival foods.
 They are engineered to have the right amount of calories for an adult, although different physical activities (duration, weather elements exposure, etc.) would require more than one food bar.
-The shelf life of these survival foods is outrageous and they are ideal for bugging out or stockpiling when you have to deal with a limited living space.
+The shelf life of these survival foods is outrageous and they are ideal for bugging out.
+Stockpile them when you have to deal with a limited living space.
 They are compact and the kids love them since most of these energy bars have sugar or other types of ingredients that kids love.

 Cons: These survival foods have a limited nutritional value and they are not recommended for your daily diet.
 The taste differs from brand to brand and it is not to everyone’s liking.
 These are transition foods and are not seen as adequate for long term survival by most preppers and survivalists.
 You cannot heat or prepare energy bars to make a decent substitute for a hot meal.